sustainability-lab/sustainability-lab.github.io/_posts/2019-04-15-rpi-for-research.md

 * We can find the address of our router (or gateway) by typing the command ```ip route | grep default | awk '{print $3}'```
 * Lastly, we need the DNS which we get by typing cat ```/etc/resolv.conf```
 * Now we edit the file  ```/etc/dhcpcd.conf```  with all the information found from above steps.
-* <small><div class="alert alert-danger" role="alert">HEADS UP!
-Your Raspberry Pi won't be assigned the IP you listed in the dhcpcd.conf file if that IP is already assigned to some other device.</div> </small>
+* <div class="alert alert-danger" role="alert"><strong>HEADS UP:</strong> Your Raspberry Pi won't be assigned the IP you listed in the dhcpcd.conf file if that IP is already assigned to some other device.</div>

  ---